 After ritually welcoming Gabriel to this side of the river, we set another ritual for the end of the week, two days before the scheduled abortion.
 The second ceremony involved Mom, Dad, Gabriel, and a friend who supported all of them.

-At the second ceremony, we ritually shifted the energetic pattern from welcoming and loving Gabriel while he was here, to helping him start his journey back across the river, and grieving his leaving.
+At the second ceremony, we ritually shifted the energetic pattern from welcoming and loving Gabriel on this side of the river, to helping him start his journey back to the far shore, and grieving his leaving.
 We asked Gabriel to pull his energy out of the physical form in which it was beginning to coalesce, and to turn his attention back to those on the far shore, letting him know that he’d be leaving us and joining them there soon.

 With this loving intention, our hope was that his spirit was aware of, and able to prepare for, what would happen during the abortion.

-One of the goals of the first ritual was to establish that Gabriel existed, that he belonged in this lineage, and to these people.
-He continues to exist precisely because he belongs: existence is conferred when membership in the family and the tribe is ritually acknowledged.
-(Consider the implications of shunning, and this relationship becomes vividly apparent.)
+One of the goals of the first ritual was to establish that Gabriel existed, and that he belonged in this lineage and to these people.
+This existence is conferred when membership in the family and the tribe is ritually acknowledged.

 Gabriel needed to exist for his own sake, but also for the sake of his parents and his community.
 If he wasn’t granted existence, if he, and the few weeks that he was here weren’t recognized as a “something”, then it would be almost impossible for his parents, to find a healing path through this experience.

-How could his grieving parents honour the intensity of their emotions, if what they’d lost wasn’t acknowledged as valid and meaningful?
+How could his grieving parents honour the intensity of their emotions, if Gabriel’s death wasn’t recognized as valid and meaningful?

 That’s exactly what we did: Mom, Dad, Gabriel, and a supportive “Auntie” gathered in my living room, and we spent the better part of an afternoon making the prayers and ritual actions needed to send Gabriel back to those who were waiting for him.